riajul-98/DevOps-Learning-CI-CD/README.md

 - Define the action metadata in an action.yaml file.
 - Write code for your action.
 This file will be similar to dockerfile if you are writing for docker and index.js for javascript.
 - Publish your action to github marketplace (optional)

+## Automating tests and linting
+- Linting: Analyses code for potential errors and enforcing coding standards
+- Automated testing: Running tests automatically on your codebase to ensure it works as expected

+## Deploying to various environments (staging, dev, prod)
+Environment types: Development, staging and production Deployment strategies: Manual Deployment and Automated Deployment
+Tools: AWS, EC2, ECS, EKS, Lambda.
+Azure AKS

+## Security in CICD
+- Secure your secrets
+- Control access
+- Scan for vulnerabilities
+- Audit and monitor